 If and when the world finally gets back to cruising speed, Kid Rock might have already shifted into a lower gear.
-The fun-loving and controversial rap-rocker is middle aged now, having hit the half-century mark just 17 days into 2021.
+The fun-loving and controversial rap-rocker is middle aged now, having hit 50 years old.
 He’s had some time lately to look back on his extraordinary life and toward a future that might see some big changes.
 Maybe it’s just the farm life he’s been living that’s getting to him, but he sees himself taking things at a slower pace.

 “I really want to enjoy my granddaughter and my son and the fruits of my labor,” Rock says from his newest home base, just outside of Nashville.
 He’s got a new album coming out and a big tour planned for next year with shows just as specular as his fans have come to expect.
 But after that, it might be time to settle down a bit and pursue his many other interests.
 It’s not easy being Kid Rock on stage, he explains, and it takes a lot of work behind the scenes, too.
 “I feel like I’m at my peak, and I don’t think it’s gonna keep going up from here,” he says.
 “I’m talking about physically, whether it’s my voice, my body—everything.
 It’s humbling, but I’ve got to look at all that through some real clear lenses with the understanding that I can’t do it at this level forever.
 And I don’t want to go out and do it at a lesser level.”